Comprehensive guides

 • The procedures are complex and costly (several hundred euros in veterinary and administrative fees)

-Our recommendation : Do not bring your pets for a simple holiday to Mauritius, both because of the heavy legal constraints and for the well-being of your animal (stress of travel, tropical climate, possible quarantine).
+Our recommendation : do not bring your pets for a simple holiday to Mauritius, both because of the heavy legal constraints and for the well-being of your animal (stress of travel, tropical climate, possible quarantine).

 Plant and food products